mchaov/public-speaking/README.md

 Feel free to contact me for participation in events.

-List is not exhaustive but I lost some of the files over the years :)
+List is not exhaustive I lost some of the files over the years :)

 ## Talks/Workshops/Articles/Courses list